Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing dimension-7 SMEFT operators at colliders

 \subsection{Same-sign dilepton plus dijet production at the LHC}

 LNV can be studied at colliders through same-sign dilepton plus dijet final states with no missing energy.
-At the LHC, this corresponds to the process\footnote{In Left-Right Symmetric Models~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Hati:2018tge} with a massive Majorana fermion $N$ and heavy $W_R$ bosons, this interaction can be mediated via the Keung-Sejanovic process~\cite{Keung:1983uu}, where a heavy $W_{R}$ produced in a proton-proton collision decays to two leptons and two jets via intermediate $N$ and $W_R$.
+At the LHC, this corresponds to the process\footnote{ The LHC signal of like-sign dileptons in the context of one of the most minimal model realisation involving Majorana fields was studied in~\cite{Pilaftsis:1991ug}.
+On the other hand, in Left-Right Symmetric Models~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Hati:2018tge} with a massive Majorana fermion $N$ and heavy $W_R$ bosons, this interaction can be mediated via the Keung-Senjanović process~\cite{Keung:1983uu}, where a heavy $W_{R}$ produced in a proton-proton collision decays to two leptons and two jets via intermediate $N$ and $W_R$.
+For a review on the topic see for instance~\cite{Deppisch:2015qwa}.
 A similar topology can also arise in models with Majorana fermions and additional heavy scalars.
 In such scenarios, care must be taken not to let the same scalar have both quark-quark and quark-lepton couplings, as this could lead to proton decay at rates that have been excluded by Super-Kamiokande~\cite{Super-Kamiokande:2020wjk}.
 See also Refs.~\cite{Fornal:2017xcj,Hambye:2017qix,Hati:2018cqp,Fridell:2021gag} for baryon number violating phenomenology involving diquark and leptoquark couplings.}